‘We have built a culture of community. Being deaf is normal here, and everyone signs.’

 American Sign Language teacher Ty Kovacs

-The California School for the Deaf (CSD) in Fremont has long been a sanctuary for hearing-impaired students throughout Northern California.
+The California School for the Deaf (CSD) in Fremont has long been a sanctuary for deaf students throughout Northern California.
 But after more than 160 years of supporting the region’s deaf children and their families, the school now faces the threat of closure.

 Teachers, staff and alumni gathered in CSD’s Klopping Theater on Tuesday, October 22 to voice their concerns about the school’s future, citing issues such as low wages, aging facilities and dwindling enrollment.
 American Sign Language teacher Ty Kovacs warned that without state intervention, around 400 local deaf students could lose what many of them consider their second home.